Print

 • 1/4 cup chopped parsley

-• grated pecorino romano, for serving
+• grated pecorino romano for serving (optional)

 Instructions

-1. Heat the olive oil over medium heat.
-Add the diced pancetta and cook it until it’s rendered most of it’s fat.
-The bottom of the pan should be coated.
-Using a slotted spoon, remove the pancetta (leave the fat in the pan) and transfer it to a food processor.
+2. Using a slotted spoon, remove the pancetta (leaving the fat in the pan) and transfer it to a food processor.
 Give it a few good pulses until it looks like a paste.
 Set it aside.

 Notes

-Nutrition estimate does not include the cheese.
+The nutrition estimate does not include the cheese.

 Recipe adapted from Rao’s Cookbook by Frank Pellegrino